-As the founder of KPERFORMTM, Dr. Veera Asher's company very recently committed to developing performance optimization and injury prevention products targeted for 2019, including in-person trainer certifications, as well as digital products that can measure real-time performance parameters for assessment via smartphone or sensor-based technologies.
-KPER-FORMTM became a member of the Youth Safety and Sports Alliance (YSSA) for American sports programs.
+As the founder of KPERFORMTM, Dr. Veera Asher's company very recently committed to developing performance optimization and injury prevention products targeted for 2019, including inperson trainer certifications, as well as digital products that can measure real-time performance parameters for assessment via smartphone or sensor-based technologies.
 Dr. Veera Asher is based in Marina Del Rey, California.
 She is grateful for the support from her fellow colleagues, coaches and scientists from Strength and Conditioning communities locally, nationally and internationally, for continued collaborations focusing on LTAD (long-term athletic development), military, medicine, health & wellness, elite athlete performance and sports team training.